-There exists no literature that establishes which country-level endowments give a comparative advantage in (non-)routine intensive production.
-We will investigate for a number of observable characteristics whether they have predictive power for the routine specialization that we estimate in a first stage.
+the routine specialization that we estimate in a first stage.
 According to our theory, these would be factors that determine the ease of substituting between capital and labor in production.
 Throughout, we include GDP per capita (taken from the Penn World Tables) as a general control for development.

 First, we consider whether the widely used rule of law indicator predicts routine specialization.
 Following the labor literature, we next consider the role of formal labor market institutions, as measured by the stringency of employment protection legislation (EPL).
 This index is constructed by the OECD and discussed in Nicoletti et al. (2000).
-We also use a broad index of labor quality, the 'ability to perform' measure also used in Costinot (2009) and developed by a private firm, Business Environment Risk Intelligence.
-It is a synthetic index of worker attributes that combines behavioral norms in the workforce, such as work ethic, with the quality of human capital and physical characteristics, such as healthiness.
+We also use a broad index of labor quality previously used in Costinot (2009) and developed by a private firm, Business Environment Risk Intelligence.
+It is a synthetic index of national workforce attributes that combines three dimensions which are in turn each constructed from five variables.
+We take the average of two of the indices, 'Workforce Characteristics' and 'Workforce Organization and Practices', but omit the index of 'Workforce Performance' as this measures human and physical capital dimensions that are already captured by our alternative HO dimensions.
+The objective is to obtain a measure that captures behavioral norms of the workforce, worker-management collaboration, and organizational flexibility.30

 The degree of internal mobility measures the prevalence of adjustment in a geographic dimension.
-It is measured as the fraction of the population residing in a different region than their place of birth, a coarse measure of workforce mobility.30 If workers tend to move easily between locations, they might display a similar flexibility substituting between sectors or occupations.
+It is measured as the fraction of the population residing in a different region than their place of birth, a coarse measure of workforce mobility.31 If workers tend to move easily between locations, they might display a similar flexibility substituting between sectors or occupations.
 Finally, we consider two cultural traits that could pre-dispose workers to move between sectors if opportunities present themselves.
 From the six dimensions of national culture introduced by Hofstede (1980), we consider 'long-term orientation' and 'uncertainty avoidance' most suitable in our context.

-Where possible, we use the values of the country characteristics for the same year as the trade flows.
-Most variables, e.g. the rule of law index, change only slightly over time and the cultural traits do not have any time variation.
-This stability is not unexpected and is consistent with our interpretation of these measures as exogenously given, relatively immutable country characteristics that help determine sectoral specialization.
+Where possible, we use time-varying information on endowments for the same three years as the export flows: 1995, 2005, and 2015.
+Similarly as we did for exports, we use two-year averages to smooth out annual fluctuations.
+Most endowment variables change only slightly over time and the cultural traits do not have any time variation.
+This stability is not unexpected and is consistent with our interpretation of these measures as exogenously given, relatively immutable country characteristics